IamBigBobby/-RSSchool-stage1-stage2-2023-winter-/typescript-essentials/index.md

 In the section "Declare and Instantiate Classes in TypeScript" I dived more into the concept of OOP.
 I learned about such structures as enums, namespaces, classes, interfaces, type functions.

 Thanks RS Scholl for this opportunity!!
+It's a great experience!